clun0555/MagicPro/data/README.md

 Keep sample data here to help setup eviroments.
 ======

-Use `mongorestore --drop <db-name>` to create database with sample data.
+Use `mongorestore --drop ./data/<db-name>` to create database with sample data.

 Use `mongodump -d <db-name> -o data` to export database data.